Why Gold Spoon?

 So here’s the story…

-About 6 years ago now I had a bubbly lass working for me.
+In 2009 I had a bubbly lass working for me.
 She had a heart of gold and a smile that just makes you grin along.
-She wasn’t a striver of class though and etiquette went out the door, which I’m told is mainly an up bringing thing.
+She wasn’t a striver of class though and etiquette went out the door, which she says is an up bringing thing.

-One fine day her sister was in our studio and wanted to go out the back through our studio, editing room, and then framing room instead of walking around the shop.
+One fine day her sister was in our photography studio and wanted to go out the back through the, product shooting area, editing room, and then framing room instead of walking around the street.
 Occupational Health and Safety stipulates that only staff are allowed through the framing area due to glass and dangerous tools, so I apologised politely and let her know she would have to go around.

 She didn’t appreciate that too much and in one hell of a huff called me a “Silver Spoon Snob” and walked out.
-I know its probably pretty evil of me but I couldn’t help but laugh and looked at my employee (her sister) and said “as if I’d settle for silver!”
+Maybe it’s my comedic side, but I couldn’t help but laugh and looked at my employee (her sister) and said “as if I’d settle for silver!”

 Well, she doubled over laughing harder than I, and when my mother came in she had to repeat the story of me being called a silver spoon snob.
 Before she could finish Mum said, “Ha!
 Sherryn wouldn’t settle for silver!”